goldwinsonick/XTEA-PROJECT/README.md

 Jika berhasil, maka file akan muncul di Path Output yang telah ditentukan.

-<div style="font-size:0.2em">Damn, this project broke me to cry at 07.00AM in the morning.
+<sup><sub>Damn, this project broke me to cry at 07.00AM in the morning.
 1 Hour before final presentation.
 No sleep at all.

-Other than that, It's fun and I love this project.</div>
+Other than that, It's fun and I love this project.</sub></sup>